 - Be an audit or transient student.

-- Be able to provide documentation of assessment (ASSET®, ACCUPLACER®, or COMPASS®) within the last three years.
+- Be able to provide documentation of assessment (ASSET® or ACCUPLACER®) within the last five years.

 Students may enroll in college-level courses while enrolled in developmental courses only if the discipline is different from the discipline in which they score below the standard placement score.
 Students who score below the standard placement score of Wallace Community College are placed into a developmental course of instruction in a given discipline(s) and must remain in the discipline(s) until academic competencies are developed.
 Students enrolled in developmental courses in two of the discipline areas of English and mathematics, and will receive specialized advising focused on their unique academic needs.